nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'loglevel' => 2,

 Loglevel to start logging at.
 Valid values are: 0 = Debug, 1 = Info, 2 =
-Warning, 3 = Error.
+Warning, 3 = Error, and 4 = Fatal.
 The default value is Warning.

 ::